 A HIPAA authorization is consent obtained from an individual that permits a covered entity or business associate to use or disclose that individual’s protected health information to someone else for a purpose otherwise not permitted by the HIPAA Privacy Rule.
 HIPAA allows disclosure of some PHI for 12 national priority purposes, including treatment purposes, without the individual’s consent (authorization).

-We’ve written some posts to help you understand GDPR and HIPAA requirements and how they might apply to you:
+We’ve written some posts to help you understand GDPR requirements and how they might apply to you: